21. Multiple Integrals in Curvilinear Coordinates

 Coordinate Grid and Coordinate Curves

-Here is the polar coordinate grid (again) and a general curvilinear coordinate grid:
+Here is a piece of the polar coordinate grid and of a general curvilinear coordinate grid:

 There are two families of coordinate curves that define the edges of a grid cell (or coordinate box) in 2D.